chanzuckerberg/cellxgene/experiments/heroku/README.md

 ## What is Heroku

-> Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to go from idea to URL, bypassing all those infrastructure headaches.
+Heroku is a service provided by Salesforce which offers a quick and easy substitute for hosting applications on the cloud.

 A Heroku deployment of cell×gene means that the app is not running on your local machine.
 Instead, the app is installed, configured, and ran on the Heroku servers (read: cloud).

+Heroku is one of many options available for hosting instances of cellxgene on the web.
+Some other options include: Amazon Web Services, Google Cloud Platform, Digital Ocean, and Microsoft Azure

 ## Why should I use Heroku to deploy cellxgene?

+Because cellxgene currently heavily relies on its Python backend for providing the client with the necessary data and tooling, it is currently not possible to host cellxgene as a static webpage via Netlify, AWS, GitHub Pages, etc.

-What this enables is a quick, non-technical method of setting up a cell×gene instance.
+What Heroku enables is a quick, non-technical method of setting up a cell×gene instance.
 No command line knowledge needed.
 This also allows machines anywhere to access the instance, so sharing a visualized dataset is as simple as sharing a link.

 If you want to quickly deploy an instance of cellxgene and, if not using a small dataset, okay with paying for a tiered dyno, this is a viable solution.

 ## Why shouldn't I use it?

 - The default free dyno offered by Heroku is limited in memory to 512 MBs
   - Heroku offers tiered paid dynos.
-More can be found [here](https://www.heroku.com/pricing
+More can be found [here](https://www.heroku.com/pricing)
   - The amount of memory needed for the dyno is roughly the same size as the h5ad file
   - This can get _very_ expensive for larger datasets
 - On the free dyno, after 30 minutes of inactivity, Heroku will put your app into a hibernation mode.
 Requiring it to boot up on the next access